January 6, 2025

 Daily: Wipe tools after use

-Seasonally: Replace or thoroughly clean plant saucers and humidity trays
+Seasonally: Replace or clean plant saucers and humidity trays

 Water Quality

-The type of water you use for your pothos can play a surprising role in its health.
-Tap water, especially if it’s high in chlorine or fluoride, may cause yellowing leaves over time.
+The type of water you use for your pothos can play a bit role in how healthy it is.
+Tap water, especially if it’s high in chlorine or fluoride, can cause yellow leaves if you use it over time.

 Signs of Water Quality Issues:

-• Brown edges or tips accompanying the yellowing.
+• Brown edges or tips that develop at the same time as the yellowing.

 Solution:

-• Let tap water sit out for 24 hours before using it to allow chemicals to dissipate.
+• Let tap water sit out for 24 hours before using it to let chemicals to dissipate.

 Naturally Aging Leaves